dafny-lang/rfcs/0005-ordered-quantification.md

-- Feature Name: sequence_comprehensions
+- Feature Name: ordered_quantification
-- Start Date: 2022-05-10
+- Start Date: 2022-02-22 (twosday!)
 - RFC PR: [dafny-lang/rfcs#9](https://github.com/dafny-lang/rfcs/pull/9)
 - Dafny Issue: [dafny-lang/dafny#1753](https://github.com/dafny-lang/dafny/issues/1753)

 # Summary
 [summary]: #summary

+This RFC proposes adding two closely-related new features to Dafny for working with collections and iteration:

+1. `foreach` loops over any enumerable domain, initially only supporting the builtin collection types but leaving the door open for user-defined collections.
-This RFC proposes adding generalized sequence comprehension expressions, similar to the existing `set` and `map` comprehension expressions and more flexible than the current `seq(5, i => i*i)` form.
+2. Generalized sequence comprehension expressions, similar to the existing `set` and `map` comprehension expressions and more flexible than the current `seq(5, i => i*i)` form.

+These features both build on the fundamental new concept of *ordered quantification*, and their syntax and semantics overlap substantially.

 # Motivation
 [motivation]: #motivation